quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/refined_docs/book_notes/10A008---Computational-Physics---Rubin-H_-Landau/1cprh_part41_Chapter_20_Inte.md

 Background context: The exercises involve programming a solution to the scattering problem using matrix methods and comparing numerical results with an analytic solution.
 :p What is the first exercise in solving the scattering problem numerically?
 ??x
-The first exercise involves writing programs to create matrices \(V\), \(D\), and \(F\) based on the given potential function.
+The first exercise involves writing programs to create matrices $V $, $ D $, and$ F$ based on the given potential function.
 You should use at least 16 Gaussian quadrature points for your grid to ensure accuracy.
 ```python
 # Pseudocode for creating F matrix with N=16 points
 def construct_F_matrix(N):